Learn more about how the HSU Library can help

 Journals.

 The research paper published in a scientific journal represents the most important "primary" source of information for the range scientist and manager.
 Papers published in journals generally go through a "peer review" process before acceptance and publication.
-Presently there are over 25,000 peer reviewed scientific journals that are being published.
-Fifty percent of the range literature is published in this format.
+Presently there are over 25,000 peer-reviewed scientific journals that are being published.
+Fifty percent of the range of literature is published in this format.

-The following list contains journals available in the HSU Library which publish research of interest to range scientist and manager.
+The following list contains journals available in the HSU Library which publish research of interest to a range scientist and manager.
 For a more comprehensive list, see Agricultural and Animal Science Journals and Serials: An Analytical Guide (Jensen) 1986 (ref S 493 J45).
 There are many other related journals in the Library which publish forestry, water, wildlife, fisheries, and planning research.
-Check the Journal and Newspaper Finder for specific holdings and call number and for other titles that are not on this list.

 Magazines and Newsletters.